jarusll/the-logs/index.md

 For now it can only execute single line and there's no assignment.
 I will add these over the coming days.

 The next logical thing would be to look into combinators.
-My fav is the `Y combinator` because that's how you implement recursion in lambda calculus.
+My favourite is the `Y combinator` because that's how you implement recursion in lambda calculus.

 My IEMs will arrive tomorrow, I am so excited.